i-vers/i-vers/README.md

 ### ![SafeBrowsing](https://cdn.discordapp.com/emojis/585675227128659970.webp?size=32&quality=lossless) SafeBrowsing Extension
 An undetectable Ad-Blocker and Tracker-Blocker.
 Sites can't detect it because its basically a proxy that blocks known tracking/ad providing sources without leaving a trace!

+### EasyLang
+It was supposed to be a language that would help begginers learn how to code.
+I realised that it was way beyond my skill level so now its sitting with two functions, Comments and Printing.